nortonrd3/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-Plan on improving the project
+## Plan on improving the project

-Hover annimations can be applied to links for a more polished feel.
-The circles in the header and recipes background can animate so the pages feel less static.
+The webpage features multiple hover animations but only one animation in the backround of the About section.
+Additional annimations can be added to other sections for a more dymamic feel.